Discover the Marais

 The charms of an authentic and historic district

 The Marais owes its name to its past form.
-Indeed, like a large part of the current downtown Paris, the area was a vast swamp, and when urbanization began, the area was occupied by market gardeners.
-A double etymology that reminds us of the existence of Paris for more than two millennia.
+Indeed, like much of what is now the city centre of Paris, the area was once a huge marsh, and when urbanisation began, it was occupied by market gardeners.
+A double etymology that reminds us that Paris has existed for over two millennia.

-During the 16th and 17th centuries, numerous private mansions were built in the Marais, a neighborhood that became popular with the bourgeoisie.
-The Kingdom also took an interest in this new district and constructed the Place Royale, the first of its kind in Paris, at the very beginning of the 17th century.
-From then on, the district continued to develop.
-It was, in fact, one of the only neighborhoods "spared" by the major Haussmann transformations of the mid-19th century.
-In the 1960s, the district was the subject of a major restoration and preservation plan launched by the Ministry of Culture.
+During the XVI. and XVII.
+In the 17th century, a number of private mansions were built in the Maris, a district that became popular with the bourgeoisie.
+The Kingdom also took an interest in this new district and had the Place Royale, the first in Paris, built at the very beginning of the 17th century.. century.
+From then on, the district never stopped growing.
+In fact, it was one of the only districts "spared" by the great Haussmann transformations of the mid-19th century.. century.
+In the 1960s, the district was the subject of a major restoration and conservation plan launched by the Ministry of Culture.

-Today, walking through the Marais means strolling through streets full of charm, visiting numerous private mansions, entering designer boutiques, and stopping in the capital's trendiest bars.
-A "Gay friendly" neighborhood before its time, the Marais remains the place where you will find the largest number of LGBT addresses.
+Today, a stroll through the Marais is like wandering through streets full of charm, visiting numerous private mansions, entering designer boutiques and stopping off at some of the capital's trendiest bars.
+A 'gay friendly' district before its time, the Marais remains the place where you'll find the largest number of LGBT addresses.

 A city of art in Paris